AdobeDocs/campaign-web.fr-FR/help/v8/get-started/get-started.md

 * **Install client console** - Learn how to download and install the Adobe Campaign Client Console, create and manage your connections to multiple environments, and verify access to the Adobe Campaign Client console with this tutorial video.

-    Learn how to download, install and manage the Adobe Campaign Client Console with this documentation.
+    Learn how to download, install, and manage the Adobe Campaign Client Console with this documentation.

 * **Discover console client interface** - Learn about the Adobe Campaign V8 user interface and how to navigate the main features with this tutorial video.

-    You can access to Adobe Campaign via its client console or its Web user interface.
+    You can access Adobe Campaign via its client console or its Web user interface.
 You can also use APIs to manage data and perform tasks in your Campaign platform.

 **Understand Campaign general architecture**

 Learn about the typical Adobe Campaign solution deployment.

-Adobe Campaign is a cross channel marketing solution that automates email, mobile, social and offline campaigns.
+Adobe Campaign is a cross-channel marketing solution that automates email, mobile, social, and offline campaigns.
 Adobe Campaign provides a central place to access your customer data and profiles.
-Use Adobe Campaign to orchestrate consistent experiences to your customers, design, execute, and personalize your marketing across channels, while improving customer experiences on every device and touchpoint.
+Use Adobe Campaign to orchestrate consistent experiences for your customers, design, execute, and personalize your marketing across channels, while improving customer experiences on every device and touchpoint.

 **Administrate environment**

 * **Connect to your environment(s)** - Once the client console is installed, follow the steps in this documentation to create the connection to the application server.

 * **Define permissions** - Adobe Campaign lets you define and manage the rights assigned to users.
-These permissions are defined by combining operator group permissions, named rights and permissions on folders.
+These permissions are defined by combining operator group permissions, named rights, and permissions on folders.

 * **Use Campaign control panel** - The Adobe Campaign Control Panel allows Adobe Campaign administrators to monitor key assets and perform administrative tasks, such as managing the SFTP storage by instance, managing GPG keys, or subdomains and certificates.

-    Control Panel allows you to set up new connections to your instances by adding IP addresses ranges to the allow list.
+    Control Panel allows you to set up new connections to your instances by adding IP address ranges to the allow list.
     Subdomain configuration allows you to configure a sub-section of your domain (technically a "DNS zone") for use with Adobe Campaign.
     In the Control Panel, you can interact with all SFTP servers that are connected to Campaign instances that you have access to.